kockie69/RPJ/README.md

 ### QUADRATURE LFO MODE

 In this mode, the first LFO is the master controlling the frequency of the 3 other remaining LFO's.
 Each LFO generates a wave that is shifted 90 degrees in relation to the previous one.
-The knobs and the cv inputs control the amplitude of the signal for each of the 3 lfo's.
-The knob and the cv of the first LFO control the frequency.
+The knobs and the CV inputs control the amplitude of the signal for each of the 3 lfo's.
+The knob and the cv of the first LFO control its the frequency.

 ### PHASE LFO MODE

-To do.
+The phase mode is similar to the quad mode except that you can control the amount of phase shift can be controlled using the knob for each LFO.
+Also the CV input can be used to control the phase shift.

 ### DIVIDE LFO MODE

-To do.
+In this mode the LFO's 2-4 are synced to LFO 1 with their frequencies occuring at divisions of the master.
+The knobs of the LFO's 2-4 define the ratio.
+This way frequencies 32 times slower than the master can be achieved.
+Again the CV input can be used to control and change the ratio.

+### RESET INPUT SIGNAL

+Each of the LFO's has a RESET input signal that can receive an incoming trigger impulse that resets the individual LFO to zero state (hard sync).